sebastienroy/shutter_speed_tester/Development/04_Casing/CasingStories.md

 ### Description
 We need an adapter in order to be able to use the sensor also with medium format cameras.
-Medium format films are rolls of aproximatively 6 cm large.
+Medium format films are rolls of approximatively 6 cm large.
 This format is named "120 format".
 The cameras that use 120 film may have different exposed sizes : 6x4.5, 6x6, 6x7, 6x9, ...
 We will design a 6x6 adapter.
 Other format will be easily adapted from that.